emilianolch/next-task-tracker/README.md

 # Next Task Tracker

-This is the Next.js version of [React Task Tracker](https://github.com/emilianolch/react-task-tracker)
+This is the Next.js version of [React Task Tracker](https://github.com/emilianolch/react-task-tracker) with MongoDB storage.